akuity/kargo/docs/docs/15-concepts.md

 Argo Rollouts `AnalysisTemplate` resources (and the `AnalysisRun` resources that are spawned from them) were intentionally built to be re-usable in contexts other than Argo Rollouts.
-Re-using this resource type to define verification processes means Kargo those processes benefit from this rich and battle-tested feature of Argo Rollouts.
+Re-using this resource type to define verification processes means those processes benefit from this rich and battle-tested feature of Argo Rollouts.
 :::

 The following example depicts a `Stage` resource that references an